cri-o/cri-o/docs/crio.8.md

 **--internal-wipe**: Whether CRI-O should wipe containers after a reboot and images after an upgrade when the server starts.
 If set to false, one must run `crio wipe` to wipe the containers and images in these situations.
 This option is deprecated, and will be removed in the future.

-**--irqbalance-config-file**="": The irqbalance service config file which is used by CRI-O. (default: /etc/sysconfig/irqbalance)
+**--irqbalance-config-file**="": The irqbalance service config file which is used by CRI-O. (default: "/etc/sysconfig/irqbalance")

 **--irqbalance-config-restore-file**="": Determines if CRI-O should attempt to restore the irqbalance config at startup with the mask in this file.
-Use the 'disable' value to disable the restore flow entirely. (default: /etc/sysconfig/orig_irq_banned_cpus)
+Use the 'disable' value to disable the restore flow entirely. (default: "/etc/sysconfig/orig_irq_banned_cpus")

-**--listen**="": Path to the CRI-O socket. (default: /var/run/crio/crio.sock)
+**--listen**="": Path to the CRI-O socket. (default: "/var/run/crio/crio.sock")

 **--log**="": Set the log file path where internal debug information is written.

-**--log-dir**="": Default log directory where all logs will go unless directly specified by the kubelet. (default: /var/log/crio/pods)
+**--log-dir**="": Default log directory where all logs will go unless directly specified by the kubelet. (default: "/var/log/crio/pods")

 **--log-filter**="": Filter the log messages by the provided regular expression.
 For example 'request.\*' filters all gRPC requests.

-**--log-format**="": Set the format used by logs: 'text' or 'json'. (default: text)
+**--log-format**="": Set the format used by logs: 'text' or 'json'. (default: "text")

 **--log-journald**: Log to systemd journal (journald) in addition to kubernetes log file.

-**--log-level, -l**="": Log messages above specified level: trace, debug, info, warn, error, fatal or panic. (default: info)
+**--log-level, -l**="": Log messages above specified level: trace, debug, info, warn, error, fatal or panic. (default: "info")

 **--log-size-max**="": Maximum log size in bytes for a container.
 If it is positive, it must be >= 8192 to match/exceed conmon read buffer.
 This option is deprecated.
 The Kubelet flag '--container-log-max-size' should be used instead. (default: -1)